 At Clariant, we see ourselves as a fervent enabler of such efforts.
-Taking urgent climate action (SDG 13) and ensuring responsible consumption and production (SDG 12) are among the UN’s Sustainability Development Goals we think we can most powerfully address.
-They are two of our company’s six priority SDGs.
-In the field of personal care, we have established a dedicated platform for natural ingredients, which helps the industry to provide more sustainable formulations to consumers.
-One of our latest developments for this platform is Plantasens® Biogum Tara: Derived from tara spinosa seeds, this bio-based rheology modifier has the power to change not just the naturality and biodegradability but also the flow and texture of skin care cosmetics substantially to the better.
+Taking urgent climate action (SDG 13) and ensuring responsible consumption and production (SDG 12) are two of the UN’s Sustainable Development Goals that we think we can most powerfully address.
+They are included within our company’s six priority SDGs.
+In the field of personal care, we have established a dedicated platform for natural ingredients, which helps the industry provide more sustainable formulations to consumers.
+One of our latest developments for this platform is Plantasens® Biogum Tara: Derived from tara spinosa seeds, this bio-based rheology modifier has the power to change the naturality and biodegradability of skin care cosmetics as well as their flow and texture substantially for the better.

 Rheology modifiers are essential ingredients of many cosmetic products.
 But not of all them come up to the high standards set by an increasingly eco-conscious public.
 As surveys show, plastic pollution and climate change rank high among consumer concerns, and there’s a clear trend for plant-based ingredients with natural CO2 life cycles that biodegrade easily in the environment.
 With regard to rheology modifiers, this has led to growing pressure on the persistent polymers that are often used to thicken and texturize personal care products.
 At the same time, there’s rising demand for natural-based replacements, such as xanthan gum or cellulose.

 For cosmetic formulators, however, these substitutes come with a catch.
 Those available so far often lack high thickening ability, making it hard to achieve the desired results.
 They also tend to cause stringy consistencies and unpleasant textures, which can put a dent in the enjoyment consumers derive from products like creams, lotions and gels.
 Taken together, the drawbacks of these modifiers are enough to potentially prevent lasting change.